fregante/chrome-webstore-upload-cli/readme.md

   if the command is missing, it will both upload and publish the extension.

   Options
-    --source            Path to either a zip file, or a directory to be zipped.
+    --source            Path to either a zip file or a directory to be zipped.
 Defaults to the value of webExt.sourceDir in package.json or the current directory if not specified
     --extension-id      The ID of the Chrome Extension (environment variable EXTENSION_ID) --client-id         OAuth2 Client ID (environment variable CLIENT_ID) --client-secret     OAuth2 Client Secret (environment variable CLIENT_SECRET)